reiinakano/arbitrary-image-stylization-tfjs/README.md

 of stylization.
 We take a weighted average of the style vectors of *both* content and style images and use it as input to the transformer network.

-### Is the code open source?

-Yup!
-The code is [hosted on Github](https://github.com/reiinakano/arbitrary-image-stylization-tfjs).

 ## Running locally for development